Insper/mlops/content/about.md

 - Advanced computer programming
 - Cloud computing
 - Basic statistics
+- Git
+- Command line tools

 The classes require a lot of autonomy.
 It's a good idea to have already taken the Insper courses of:

 - Cloud computing
 - Machine Learning

+## AI Guidelines

+This course allows the use of generative AI tools, as long as they are used to understand concepts and explore activities (e.g., debugging).
+Students should understand what's happening at each step, and it's important to keep the learning objectives in mind.

 ## Final grade